-According to last year’s App Annie research, despite an increase in time spent using mobile apps, users only access an average of 30 apps and only 9 of them are launched on a daily basis.
+According to last year’s App Annie research, despite an increase in time spent using mobile applications, users only access an average of 30 apps and only 9 of them are launched on a daily basis.
+Those numbers show how hard it is to gain a competitive advantage and shine among millions.
 So who in their right mind would want to build another app?
-I’ll tell you who.
+I’ll tell you who and how.
 Someone who knows how to build the next superstar app that people will actually use.
 Someone who doesn’t stop at a brilliant idea for an user friendly mobile application (there’s a great chance it’s not entirely new) but actually focuses on stellar execution.

-So how to build an application users will love?
-It’s hard to say, but here are 10 tips that will be a great help in developing a user friendly app!
+So how to build an application user will love?
+It’s hard to say as there is unlimited number of groups you can target and all of them will have different needs and expectations.
+Just to help you out a bit we prepared 10 tips that will be a great help in developing a user friendly mobile app!

 This is a key point in mobile app development.
-An app has to, first and foremost, be helpful to the user in a real way, such as save them time, money and generally make their life easier.
+An app has to, first and foremost, be helpful to the user in a real way, such as saving their time, money and generally make their life easier.

 A good place to start is to incorporate that user value in your elevator pitch.
 Is your business really addressing an important issue people have?
 Try to say it in one convincing sentence.
 Test it on your friends, family, random people, and – most importantly – on the people in your target group.
 Ask them if they think that what your business has to offer actually makes sense.